 Personally I love spending time with my family.
 I have a wonderful wife and a daughter, Charlotte, and two sons, Tripp and Maverick.
-I have a large garden and plan on rasing chickens in the near future.
+I have a large garden and many chickens.
 I love sports, and I am an avid Philly fan.
 My wife and I also have season tickets to Penn State Football.

 Please see my Google Classroom page for updates on all of my classes.
 You should have received a link via Infinite Campus or your school Email.
 Thanks!